 The SHOT conference program again presented itself as an embarrassment of riches.
 Up to seven parallel tracks made it difficult to choose which sessions to attend – balancing the SIGCIS-sponsored computing history sessions with topics that may be outside my area of expertise, but often suggest surprising interpretive approaches to unexpected topics.

 Every once in a while serendipity strikes and a paper is not only interesting, but hugely relevant to my ongoing work.
 This is what happened in the provocatively titled session “Bodies and Technology: Mid-(20th)-Century Mayhem.”
 Lee Vinsel’s paper “Bodies at Unrest: Impact Biomechanics as a Regulatory Science” sounded promising, but I was not expecting a presentation that beautifully connected with my current work on car crash simulation software for the Museum’s upcoming software exhibition.
-Vinsel showed examples of early car crash testing using volunteers, cadavers, and animals.
+Vinsel showed examples of early car crash testing using volunteers, cadavers, and animals (by jessica).
 Some of it required a rather strong stomach, but his larger narrative of car crash testing and safety greatly helped me validate some of my interpretation from the later time period of simulation software.

 One of the bigger themes of the SHOT conference was transnationalism, a perfect topic for a conference that took place in Europe.
 A number of presenters made references to flows of knowledge, people, or goods across national boundaries; this approach is well worth considering when interpreting computing history.